ingo777/generator-icengbp/README.md

 ## Todo
-* Enable automatic download of typed definition files for TypeScript (it works but because of some breaking changes in the angular.d.ts file resently where ng was renamed to angular you have to make som manual changes everytime they get updated.
+* Enable automatic download of typed definition files for TypeScript (it works but because of some breaking changes in the angular.d.ts file recently where ng was renamed to angular you have to make som manual changes every time they get updated.
+* Create a new branch with Angular 1.4 router

 ## Quick Start
 Install generator-icengbp from npm, run: